 Cancellations are permitted as long as the Observatory is notified 24 hours prior to the booked session.
-Refunds will be given or alternatively a voucher, to the value of the original booking can be provided for a re-visit.
+You are welcome to reschedule your visit for another evening.
+Refunds are only given for exceptional circumstances

 Please Note: Booking for night sessions are essential via the button below or call 08 9575 7577.

 These sessions are subject to weather conditions and number of attendees.